dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 ![direction-mestre-to-ortisei](/img/2025-12-07-rental-car-travel-dolomites/direction-mestre-to-ortisei.webp)

 I took highway through Verona and Trento to get to Dolomites from Mestre, Venice.
-The highway is right next to Mestre station so you can't encounter a ZTL if you go to the highway right away.
+The highway is right next to Mestre station so you do not encounter a ZTL if you go to the highway right away.
 Keep the first lane clear unless you are passing someone and you won't have no big problem on highway.
 There were many two lane road sections and it was interesting to witness tens of gigantic trailer trucks driving on the second lane in a row which is not usual in Korea.